DavidFidge/WaveFunctionCollapse/README.md

 Tiles: defines a list of tiles.
 The key is the name of the tile filename without extension or path, the value is a collection of properties.

 Symmetry: There are currently three symmetry types,  X, I and ^.
-X is a fully symmetrical tile, I is a 2-way symmetric tile (i.e. the tile maps out to two distinct tiles, one normal and one rotated 90 degrees) ^ is a 4-way symmetric tile (i.e. the tile maps out to four distinct tiles, one normal and three rotated 90, 180 and 270 degrees).
+X is a fully symmetrical tile.
+I is a 2-way symmetric tile (i.e. the tile maps out to two distinct tiles, one normal and one rotated 90 degrees). ^ is a 4-way symmetric tile (i.e. the tile maps out to four distinct tiles, one normal and three rotated 90, 180 and 270 degrees).  / is a 2-way symmetrical tile with the symmetry being a 180 degree rotation.

 Weight: The weight is the chance of the tile being chosen from the list of valid tiles.